Start your journey with the Laborers Training School today!

 If you haven't already applied, click below.
 You will be asked to select a 'Craft' so be sure to check above for the crafts and wages to make sure you apply to the one that best suits you.

-After you apply, you will be invited to attend an unpaid Mandatory Orientation.
-To be approved to join the program you must successfully complete the 5-day Mandatory Orientation which consists of: a drug test, a 3-day Candidate Physical Agility Test (CPAT), and an Oral Exit Interview.
+After you apply, you will be invited to attend an unpaid Apprenticeship Entry Assessment.
+To be approved to join the program you must successfully complete the 5-day entry assessment which consists of: a drug test, a 3-day Candidate Physical Agility Test (CPAT), and an Oral Exit Interview.

 You can also be 'Sponsored' by a signatory contractor to skip this waiting list.
 This process requires one of our LiUNA Signatory Contractors to 'sponsor' you.

-All applicants must follow the “check-in process” (below) while waiting for an invitation to attend the Mandatory Orientation.
+All applicants must follow the “check-in process” (below) while waiting for an invitation to attend the Apprenticeship Entry Assessment.
 If you do not check in, your application will be removed, and you WILL have to reapply.

 You must follow the “check-in process” by contacting the Apprenticeship Office anytime during the months of: